Have you ever attended a local festival on your travels?

 Food At a Chilean Local Festival

-Being on our quest to discover the local specialties, food was the first thing on our minds.
+Being on the quest to discover the popular Chilean dishes and local specialties, food was the first thing on our minds.

 As we made our way toward the food stalls, we noticed some beautiful smooth rocks.
 They were used to grind ingredients so we stopped to learn more.
 With our limited Spanish, we engaged in a very interesting conversation with the local artisan.
 He told us about the origin of the stones and how they are traditionally used to make chancho en piedra.